fedfedmedved/quanttop-thesis/src/chapter1 no name.md

 Zusammenhang mit L, mit c'(t), mit Ableitung und Differential.

 Proof.
-:
+: computation.

-[^length-metric]: To be precise, the length of the geodesics is determined by the standard Riemmanian metric, where the metric is pulled back along the embedding of the spheres into their ambient Euclidean spaces ($\mathbb{R}^m$, $\mathbb{R}^n$, respectively).
+[^length-metric]: To be precise, the length of the geodesics is determined by the standard Riemmanian metric, where the metric is pulled back along the embedding of the spheres into their ambient Euclidean spaces ($\R^m$, $\R^n$, respectively).
 The lengths of geodesics are then precisely the respective Euclidean lengths of their embeddings.
 The reason to specify a metric so early on is that when we talk about Lipschitz continuity we are implicitly dealing with the metrics, not just with undelying topologies.
 However, since all of our results are up to a constant, suitable constant manipulation would show them to hold for the standard Eukledian metric as well.
 Nevertheless, we prefer to settle on a specific metric to avoid confusion or ambiguity.
 [^volume]: We are referring to $m$-volumes.
 Think of surface areas in case $m=2$.
 [^cap-size]: In fact it is easy to see that $\omega^m(\sin{\rho} D^m) \leq \omega^m(\rhocap{\rho}) \leq \omega^m(\rho D^m)$.
 We leave it for the appendix maybe.